Tooth Extractions – San Juan Capistrano, CA

 Tooth Extractions FAQs

 Are you considering tooth extractions in San Juan Capistrano?
 If so, you’re making a smart move – this service could protect your oral health!
 Even so, you should know some basic extraction facts first.
 Pulling a tooth, after all, is a last resort; you’ll want to be sure it’s the right option.
-Fortunately, Platinum Dental Group has you covered: here are the answers to some oft-asked extraction questions.
+Fortunately, Platinum Dental Group of San Juan Capistrano has you covered: here are the answers to some oft-asked extraction questions.
 By reading them, you’ll see how tooth pulling works.
 For other details you might need, please call our office.

 How Should I Prepare for My Tooth Extraction?